relh/moves/README.md

 </p>

-And then this for inference, where the HDBSCAN segments are the output.
+And then this for inference, where the HDBSCAN segments (labelled as clusters) are the output.

 <p align="center">
   <img src="./web/inference_page.png" alt="training_page" width="75%" />